Come and explore your creative side at RMIT's student-led gallery.

-We look forward to welcoming you back to First Site!
+We look forward to welcoming you to First Site Gallery!

-Visitors aged 16 years and over must be fully vaccinated against COVID-19 or have a valid medical exemption, in line with the Chief Health Officer’s Directions.
-All people entering First Site who are over 16 years of age from 6pm Friday 29th October will be required to show one of the following upon entry:
+All people entering First Site Gallery who are over 16 years of age will be required to show one of the following upon entry:

-Without one of the above, you will not be able to enter First Site.
+Without one of the above, you will not be able to enter First Site Gallery.

 To make things as easy as possible for you and for our staff, we ask that you please link your COVID-19 digital certificate to the Service Victoria app before your visit to ensure a quick and efficient entry process.
 We ask that you please be patient and courteous with our Front of House staff who will be facilitating this process.
 Read how to link your COVID-19 digital certificate to the Services Victoria app.